 Another Major Cheerleader Emerges

 When trying to sell a $66 billion merger, it doesn’t hurt to have the support of the second-richest person on planet Earth.
-Warren Buffett’s Berkshire Hathaway (NYSE:BRK-BD) said it had purchased 8 million shares in Monsanto after the proposed acquisition was announced this past September.
+Warren Buffett’s Berkshire Hathaway (NYSE:BRK-BC) said it had purchased 8 million shares in Monsanto after the proposed acquisition was announced this past September.

 The stock purchase by Buffett is an indication the Oracle of Omaha is confident the merger will gain approval from regulators.
 This despite the fact 6 agricultural companies are positioning themselves for mergers, something that had left consumer groups and farmers nervous.